 §749.1133.
 What information must an admission assessment include?

-(a) An admission assessment must provide an initial evaluation of the appropriate placement for a child, and ensure that you obtain the information necessary for you to facilitate service planning.
+(a) An admission assessment must provide an initial evaluation of the appropriate placement for a child and ensure that you obtain the information necessary for you to facilitate service planning.

-(b) Prior to a child’s non-emergency admission, an admission assessment must be completed which includes:
+(b) Prior to a child’s non-emergency admission, an admission assessment must be completed, which includes:

 (1) The child’s legal status;